bonitasoft/bonita-continuous-delivery-doc/md/quickstart.md

 The BCD CLI is directly available as a `bcd` command when using the `bonitasoft/bcd-controller` Docker image.

-The `bcd` command must be launched from the `ansible` directory where Bonita Continuous Delivery Ansible playbooks are located.
+The `bcd` command must be launched from the `bonita-continuous-delivery` directory where Bonita Continuous Delivery Ansible playbooks are located.

 You can call the `bcd` command with the `--help` option to get available options and commands:
 ```
 bonita@control_machine:~$
-bonita@control_machine:~$ cd ansible
+bonita@control_machine:~$ cd bonita-continuous-delivery
-bonita@control_machine:~/ansible$ bcd --help
+bonita@control_machine:~/bonita-continuous-delivery$ bcd --help
 Usage: bcd [OPTIONS] COMMAND1 [ARGS]...
 [COMMAND2 [ARGS]...]...

   Bonita Continuous Delivery CLI.